 Which Platform is Right for You?

 The best part about Udacity is its wide availability of free courses.
-You can choose from more than 200 free options.
+There are more than 200 free options.

-In contrast, Coursera has an even vast library of 7000+ courses, 1600 plus specializations, and 600+ guided projects curated and taught by university professors and industry experts.
+In contrast, Coursera has an even vaster library of 7000+ courses, 1600+ specializations, and 600+ guided projects curated and taught by university professors and industry experts.

 But which platform would meet your learning needs?
 You should: